Ex-Arsenal midfielder Coquelin completes Villarreal switch | Goal.com

 Villarreal have completed the signing of Francis Coquelin from rivals Valencia, with Dani Parejo seemingly set to follow.

-The 29-year-old expressed his delight after being unveiled at his new club on Wednesday: "I am very happy to sign for Villarreal today, we hope it will be a great season.
+The 29-year-old expressed his delight after being unveiled at his new club on Wednesday, saying: "I am very happy to sign for Villarreal today, we hope it will be a great season.
 Endavant!"

-Coquelin joined Valencia from Arsenal in 2018, bringing to an end his ten-year stay in north London.
+Coquelin joined Valencia from Arsenal in 2018, bringing to an end his 10-year stay in north London.

 The Frenchman never quite managed to establish himself as a key member of the first team at Emirates Stadium, but he quickly became a mainstay in the starting XI at Mestalla.